Home » Blog » Nutrition for Healthy Aging » How to Boost Cellular Health & Age Well

 4. Practice Stress Management

-Stress can damage cells, so it is important to find healthy ways to manage stress, such as exercise, yoga, or meditation.
+Explore healthy ways to manage your stress, such as exercise, yoga, or meditation.

 Chronic stress impairs cells by weakening the immune system and triggering the release of inflammation-producing hormones.